Moose and Zee: Online

 Moose and Zee were also the hosts of two defunct online learning programs.
-The first was titled "MyNoggin" and was available at www.mynoggin.com in 2008 through 2009.
+The first was titled "MyNoggin" and was available at www.mynoggin.com in 2007 through 2009.
 MyNoggin subscriptions were available both online and through prepaid game cards sold in stores.
 In early 2010, a mobile app featuring the characters called "A to Z with Moose and Zee" was made available in the iOS App Store.
-The app was compatible with updated iPhone, iPad and iPod Touch devices.
+The app was compatible with updated iPhone, iPad, and iPod Touch devices.

 As part of the revival of the Noggin brand as an app in 2015, Moose and Zee were reintroduced.

 Live shows

-In late 2009, Nickelodeon partnered with Key Brand Entertainment to create "Storytime Live!", a theatrical performance featuring preschool characters.
-Moose and Zee were featured as the hosts of the production, with a full-size Moose costume and Zee puppet created by Geppetto Studios.
+In late 2009, Moose and Zee appeared in the stage show "Storytime Live!", produced by Key Brand Entertainment.
+Moose was played by an actor in a full-size costume, and Zee appeared as a puppet created by Geppetto Studios.

 Noggin made a different mascot-style costume of Moose A. Moose for other "meet-and-greet" event appearances.
 The meet-and-greet costume design was much different from the Storytime Live! version, with the Moose costume being much larger and more similar to his square shape as seen in the shorts.

 Merchandise

 In November 2005, Noggin released its first-ever merchandise (like clothing, notebooks, holiday ornaments and greeting cards) featuring Moose, Zee, and the Noggin logo.
 These products were only sold on the Noggin.com online store.
-In 2010, plush dolls, figures, shirts, and straw toppers featuring the characters were sold at Nickelodeon's Storytime Live! show and at Nickelodeon Universe.
+In 2010, plush dolls and straw toppers featuring the characters were sold at the Storytime Live! show.